ryancurrah/ryancurrah.github.io/_posts/2015-10-23-git-revert-merge.md

 {% endhighlight %}

-Revert to the bad merge.
+Revert the bad merge using the commit hash of the bad merge

 {% highlight bash %}
 ryan@ryan$ git revert -m 1 ddbc8324fb9b48ec1458b225dsd5b7510975df6a8